A unified diagrammatic approach to topological fixed point models: Fermions

 The Hermiticity condition is another point where it appears natural to distinguish between particle and hole sectors.
 If we express a fermionic Hamiltonian as an ordinary operator in Fock space, we would expect this operator to be Hermitian, e.g.,

-where $H$ is the array tensor representing a fermionic tensor with the fixed index ordering $abb'a'$.
-If we interpret the same equation with $H$ being an actual fermionic tensor (plain, or particle-hole with all configurations in the particle sector), we get an additional reordering sign, as we have to invert the ordering according to
+where $H$ is the array tensor representing a fermionic tensor with respect to the index ordering $abb'a'$.
+However, if we read the above equation for $H$ as a fermionic tensor, then the index orderings on the two sides are reverse to each other, giving a reordering sign of

-where $(a,b,a',b')$ denotes a configuration of all $4$ indices blocked into a single one.
-So in total, we leave the global even-particle sector as it is, and multiply the global even-hole sector by a factor of $-1$.
-This operation, like complex conjugation, is in fact a tensor mapping, which we denote by